A Universal Circuit Set Using the $S_3$ Quantum Double: Review of quantum double models

 Based on the group $G$, we define the quantum double model $\mathcal{D}(G)$ on a two-dimensional squared lattice as follows.
 We associate each edge with a $|G|$-dimensional Hilbert space $\mathcal{H}_G = \mathbb{C}G$ that has a orthonormal basis $\{\ket{g}:g\in G\}$ labeled by the group elements.
 As we will see later, it is generally convenient to consider directed edges to describe how the operator acts on the basis state, as shown in \figref{fig:ops_quantum_double}(a).
 Our convention is that, all horizontal and vertical edges point rightward and downward, respectively.
 Specifically, there are four basic linear operators acting on $\mathcal{H}_G$

-Namely, $L^g$ does group multiplication and $T^h$ projects onto a specific basis state.
-Pictorially, $L^g$ takes the $+$ ($-$) sign if it acts from the starting (ending) point of an edge $e$, while $T^h$ takes the $+$ ($-$) sign if it acts from the right (left) hand side of $e$, as illustrated in the right panel of \figref{fig:ops_quantum_double}(b).
+Namely, $L^g$ does group multiplication and $T^h$ is the projection onto a specific basis state.
+Pictorially, $L^g$ takes the $+$ ($-$) sign if it acts from the starting (ending) point of an edge $e$, while $T^h$ takes the $+$ ($-$) sign if it acts from the right (left) hand side of $e$.
+The right panel of \figref{fig:ops_quantum_double}(b) illustrates the conventions for the actions of $L_{\pm}^g$ and $T_{\pm}^h$ on a horizontal edge; the corresponding conventions for a vertical edge can be inferred by rotating the diagram clockwise by $90^\circ$.
+For a formal definition grounded in the language of direct and dual triangles, we refer readers to Appendix~\ref{appendix:ribbon_algebra} and to Ref.~\cite{Bombin2008PRB_NonAbelian}.

 Based on these $L$ and $T$ operators, one can define the vertex operator $A^g_v$ and plaquette operator $B^h_p$, for any vertex $v$ and plaquette $p$, respectively, as illustrated in \figref{fig:ops_quantum_double}(a).
 In our choice of edge directions, these operators are defined as follows: